Article Contents

 The first criterion for determining birthstones was colour.
 Each month was assigned a specific colour or range of colours that best represented its unique essence.
 By associating gemstones with particular colours, the Association aimed to provide a visual connection between the stones and the characteristics associated with each birth month.

 For example, January’s birthstone is garnet, chosen for its deep red colour.
 This rich hue symbolizes passion, vitality, and strength—a fitting representation for the beginning of a new year.
 On the other hand, May’s birthstone is emerald, chosen for its vibrant green colour, which embodies growth, renewal, and prosperity—qualities often associated with the spring season.
+Similarly, September’s birthstone is sapphire, known for its deep blue color, and is often associated with wisdom, loyalty, and nobility.
+As for those born in December, their birthstone is the vintage turquoise birthstone, which is renowned for its striking blue-green color and is believed to bring good fortune, success, and protection to the wearer.
+Each birthstone holds its own unique significance and has been celebrated for centuries for its beauty and symbolism.

 The second criterion considered by the Association was the availability of gemstones.
 While certain gemstones might perfectly match a particular birth month’s colour, it was crucial that these stones be readily accessible.
 By selecting gemstones that were relatively easy to acquire, the Association aimed to prevent confusion and ensure that individuals could easily obtain their birthstones.